Carlism: Ideology

-While Carlism and Falangism had certain similarities—social conservatism, Catholicism and anti-Communism—there were also stark differences between the two movements.
-Most significant was the fact that whereas Falangism subscribed to a strongly centralising form of Spanish nationalism, Carlism was more supportive of the fueros, preserving local culture and regional autonomy as was one of their main tenets.

-Carlism also supports Salic Law in regards to succession, being legitimist monarchists.
+While Carlism and Falangism had certain similarities—social conservatism, Catholic social teaching, anti-Marxism, and beginning the reversal of the Secularization of Spanish culture by overturning anti-Catholic laws and policies that began with the Suppression of the Jesuits and the Bourbon Reforms in the 18th-century—there were also stark differences between the two movements.
+Most significant, Falangism called for a strong centralized government, coercive Hispanization through the educational system, and Spanish nationalism, Carlism was more supportive of the fueros, preserving and reviving regional traditions, linguistic rights for local heritage languages, and regional autonomy were their main tenets.
+Carlism also supports Salic Law regarding royal succession to the Spanish throne and accordingly count as Legitimists.

 Dios, Patria, Fueros, Rey

 These four words (which can be translated as God, Fatherland, Local Rule, and King), have been the motto and cornerstone of Carlism throughout its existence.
 What Carlism understood by these was: